Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Inextendible curves

-The existence of a future (past) endpoint provides a natural future (past) extension for a given causal curve on an open interval as proven by the next lemma.
-In particular, this shows that the notions of inextendibility in Definition \ref{dfn:inext_def} and in \cite{BG25} and \cite{Mi25} coincide for curves on open intervals in the respective setting.
+Clearly, having an endpoint is a necessary condition for attaining an endpoint.
+The next lemma states assumptions under which a future (past) endpoint provides a natural future (past) extension for a given causal curve on an open interval.
+In particular, it shows that for a first-countable Lorentzian metric space the notion of inextendibility in Definition~\ref{dfn:inext_def} and in \cite{Mi26} coincide for curves on open intervals; see also Lemma \ref{lem:no_bubbling_(t)-inext}.